Holiday rentals in Rathlin Island

 Just 10 kilometres long and 1.5 kilometres wide, the rugged yet tranquil region is part of the Glens Area of Outstanding Natural Beauty.
 Only four kilometres off the coast of the mainland, Rathlin Island is a popular addition to the Causeway Coastal Route.
 While the island’s soaring cliffs and incredible views are what draw visitors today, the island is steeped in rich history, which you can learn about at the Rathlin Island Boathouse Visitor’s Centre.

-Top things to do in Rathlin Island
+What are the top things to do in Rathlin Island?

 West Light Seabird Centre